Chen Xi (politician): Political career

 In November 2008, Chen became Vice Minister of Education and a deputy party secretary of the ministry, leaving his post at Tsinghua shortly thereafter.
 In September 2010, Chen was sent to Liaoning to serve as Deputy Communist Party Secretary of the province, where he served for a mere seven months.
 In April 2011 Chen became the head of the party branch and vice chairman of the China Association for Science and Technology (CAST), succeeding Deng Nan.

 In April 2013, following the ascension of Xi Jinping to the posts of General Secretary and President, Chen left his post at CAST and was transferred to become executive deputy head of the Organization Department of the Chinese Communist Party.
 Chen is widely seen as a confidant and ally of Xi Jinping.

 At the 19th Party Congress in October 2017, Chen was named head of the Organization Department of the Chinese Communist Party, placed in charge of party personnel.
 As was customary for an Organization Department head, he was given a seat on the 19th Politburo of the Chinese Communist Party.
 Unusually, however, Chen Xi broke nearly thirty years of party precedent by becoming the president of the Central Party School without holding a seat on the Politburo Standing Committee.
 While this was seen as a "demotion" of the status of the Central Party School, it was also seen as an elevation of Chen's position.

 After the 20th Party Congress in October 2022, Chen stepped down as a member of the Politburo and as the head of the Organization Department in April 2023, being succeeded by Li Ganjie.
-He retained his role as the president of the Central Party School.
+He retained his role as the president of the Central Party School until 5 June 2026, when he was succeeded by Cai Qi.

 Chen was a member of the 19th Central Committee of the Chinese Communist Party, and was a member of the 16th and 17th Central Commissions for Discipline Inspection.
 Beginning in 2013, he also was a member of the Central Leading Group for Inspection Work.